mikecapsio/texturefast-docs/docs/getting-started-guide.md

 ### A required map is missing

-Check current plan access and the live PBR Material tab.
-Metallic extraction is currently marked as coming soon, and PBR extraction uses different resolution limits from Base Color generation.
+Check current plan access and the live PBR Material tab if a map or resolution option is unavailable.

 ## Next steps